My Al Capone Museum | home

 Q: Can I use photos from your website and link your site?

 A: I appreciate when someone asks me first.
 I've noticed a few who took things and link without asking.
 I see stuff end up here and there and even in the wildest places imaginable.
 (Selling junk, depravity, crime etc..).
 Some of this stuff I would never associate myself with, even if I were dead.
-Some even post them up on their "gangbanger" face book page.
+Some even post them up on their "gangbanger" facebook page.
 While the subject of Al Capone and the Chicago's roaring twenties was a fascinating period, it should not be used as a basis to praise criminals in any way, today or past.
 It's simply history that can be enjoyed without being repeated.

 Q: I've noticed a mistake on your site.
 Can you correct it?

 A: I put up alot of stuff, but I also receive help from lots of people here (authors, researchers) and you great people out there (Thank-you!).
 That's why this site is great!
 We try to bring you the most accurate info out there, culminated from all the books, documents, sources, files, family etc..
 There are bound to be mistakes ex: locations etc..
-I will gladly take your corrections and personally mull them over and then have my expert assistants check on it, and if it's correct ,you can bet for sure that the mistaken entry will be rectified.
+I will gladly take your corrections and personally mull them over and then have my expert assistants check on it, and if it's correct, you can bet for sure that the mistaken entry will be rectified.

 Q: Is it true that Al once was a boxer's manager?